Skip to content

 Change Execution Policy Using PowerShell (Advanced)

-You can change your PowerShell execution policy in Windows 11 using PowerShell commands, which gives you more control and lets you set rules for all users on your computer.
+For more control, you can change your PowerShell execution policy in Windows 11 using PowerShell commands, which is an advanced method that lets you set rules applying to all users and manage security settings directly.

 What happens when done?
 Your chosen policy takes effect immediately.